 Here are some of the ways that mental health stigma can affect individuals with anxiety:

-- Fear of judgment: People with this form of disorder may feel ashamed or embarrassed about their symptoms and avoid seeking help because they fear being judged or labeled negatively by others.
+- Fear of judgment: People with this form of disorder may feel ashamed or embarrassed about their symptoms and avoid seeking mental health care because they fear being judged or labeled negatively by others.

 - Self-stigma: They may internalize negative attitudes and beliefs about mental illness and feel ashamed or guilty about their symptoms.
 This self-stigma can prevent them from seeking help and engaging in self-care.